yildiz-online/common-compression/README.md

 ## Features

-* Zip decompression.
+* Zip compression and decompression.
+* 7z compression and decompression.
+* Archive file info list(hashes).
 * ...

 ## Requirements

-To build this module, you will need a java 9 JDK and Maven 3.
+To build this module, you will need a java 17 JDK and Maven 3.

 ## Coding Style and other information